GaryHopeMS/MSBuildLab330/Lab Script.md

 ```
 5. Save **ChatService.cs** and **SemanticKernel.cs**

-6. If you have not shutdown your app do so now the terminal and start the application using **dotnet run** and open your browser to http://localhost:8100
+6. If you have not shut down your app do so now the terminal and start the application using **dotnet run** and open your browser to http://localhost:8100

 7. Let see if adding context helped when we try those same questions again.
 In the web application, create a new chat session and ask the AI assistant the same question again, `What is the highest mountain in North America?`.
 And wait for the response stating that it is Mount Denali, also known as Mount McKinley.

 8. Now ask the follow up question. `What is the second highest?`.
-The response generated is now going to be in response the question with the context of mountains in North America and should be Mount Logan.
+The response generated is now going to be in response to the question with the context of mountains in North America and should be Mount Logan.

 !IMAGE[LAB330ScreenShot6.png](instructions261180/LAB330ScreenShot6.png)

 ===
-# Adding additional data for AI assitant context
+# Adding additional data for AI assistant context

 We now have a have an AI assistant chat application that can take into account the conversation context.
 We want more than that, we want our AI assistant to act with an understanding of our data - the data that lives in our applications.

-For the demo application we building today we are using the Cosmic Works retail data.
+For the demo application being built today you are using the Cosmic Works retail data.
 In this dataset we have product, customer and sales data which is an adapted subset of the Adventure Works 2017 dataset for a retail Bike Shop that sells bicycles, biking accessories, components and clothing.

 ## What is RAG and why vector search
 RAG is an acronym for Retrieval Augmented Generation, a fancy term for providing additional context data to a large language model to use when generating a response (a completion) to a user's natural language question (a prompt).
 The data used in this type of application can be of any kind.
 However, there is a limit to how much data can be sent due to the token limits discussed.

-We hope that this part of the lab will highlight some of the opportunities that this architecture pattern offers, exposes some of the challenges you may encounter and provides a simple example of how you can approach it practicaly.
+We hope that this part of the lab will highlight some of the opportunities that this architecture pattern offers, exposes some of the challenges you may encounter and provides a simple example of how you can approach it practically.

-Vector search plays a crucial role in the Retrieval-Augmented Generation (RAG) architecture pattern by enabling efficient and effective retrieval of relevant information from a large sets of data.
+Vector search plays a crucial role in the Retrieval-Augmented Generation (RAG) architecture pattern by enabling efficient and effective retrieval of relevant information from a large set of data.
 This capability is fundamental to the performance and utility of RAG models, particularly in tasks requiring access to specific knowledge or detailed information.
 Here’s how vector search enables the RAG architecture patterns:

-In the RAG architecture, both the input query (the prompt or promt and conversation context) and the records in the corpus are transformed into vectors in a high-dimensional space using embeddings.
+In the RAG architecture, both the input query (the prompt, or prompt and conversation context) and the records in the corpus are transformed into vectors in a high-dimensional space using embeddings.
 These embeddings are generated through models that capture the semantic meaning of texts, allowing the system to go beyond simple keyword matching.

 Vector search utilizes these embeddings to perform semantic matching.
 By calculating the similarity between the vector of the query and the vectors of the documents allowing for the identification records that are contextually relevant to the query, even if they do not share exact keywords.
 This is particularly important for complex queries where contextual understanding is key to retrieving useful information.

 Vector search engines, often backed by algorithms like approximate nearest neighbor (ANN) search, are designed to handle very large datasets efficiently.
 They can quickly sift through millions of document vectors to find the most relevant matches for a given query vector.
-This speed and scalability are essential for integrating retrieval into the generative process without significant delays and at resonable costs.
+This speed and scalability are essential for integrating retrieval into the generative process without significant delays and at reasonable costs.

-Vector search based architectecturs can be continuously updated with new records and optimized embedding techniques allowing the RAG model to remain effective over time and adapt to new information and evolving data landscapes.
+Vector search-based architectures can be continuously updated with new records and optimized embedding techniques allowing the RAG model to remain effective over time and adapt to new information and evolving data landscapes.

 ## How do we build RAG patterns practicaly

-There are four key elements to the RAG pattern: generating vectors (embeddings) for our dataset, generating vectors on our prompt context, searching using the stored vectors to retreive appropriate context data, generating completions based on this context.
+There are four key elements to the RAG pattern: generating vectors (embeddings) for our dataset, generating vectors on our prompt context, searching using the stored vectors to retrieve appropriate context data, generating completions based on this context.

-In our sample dataset the emdedding vectors were generated when the data was inserted into each of the collections in Azure Cosmos DB for MongoDB and stored in a property called *embedding* that is used for vector searches.
-In order for vector search queries to peform efficiently we want to ensure that the vectors are indexed with an vector index.
+In our sample dataset the embedding vectors were generated when the data was inserted into each of the collections in Azure Cosmos DB for MongoDB and stored in a property called *embedding* that is used for vector searches.
+In order for vector search queries to perform efficiently we want to ensure that the vectors are indexed with a vector index.

 Users ask natural language questions using the web-based chat user interface we have built so far.
 This prompt along with the conversation context will be vectorized and used to perform the vector search query against the data in the collections store in Azure Cosmos DB for MongoDB.
-The results of this query will be sent, along with some or all of the conversation context we previous generated to Azure OpenAI Service to generate a response back to the user.
+The results of this query will be sent, along with some or all the conversation context we previous generated to Azure OpenAI Service to generate a response back to the user.

 We will continue to store all user prompts and completion as messages.